georgia-tech-db/evadb/docs/source/usecases/forecasting.rst

 .. note::

-   The :ref:`forecast` page lists all the configurable paramters for the forecasting model.
+   The :ref:`forecast` page lists all the configurable parameters for the forecasting model.

 In the ``home_sales`` dataset, we have two different types of properties -- houses and units, and price gap between them is large.
 To get better forecasts, we specify the ``propertytype`` column as the ``ID`` of the time series data.